burnpiro/erdem.pl/content/posts/2019/2019-08-07-Can-JSON.Parse-be-performance-improvement/Can-JSON.parse-be-performance-improvement.md

 test(charles);
 ```

 Reason for that is because V8 is going to mark that function as **Monomorphic** and optimize it's code.
-As you know only time happen is when function is called with one and one one shape.
+As you know only time it happens is when function is called with one and only one shape.

 Let's check what kind of shapes are produced when using each of 3 copy methods:

-> Run code below using `d8 --allow-natives-syntax index.js` to get access to V8 internal methods like `%HaveSameMap()
+> Run code below using `d8 --allow-natives-syntax index.js` to get access to V8 internal methods like `%HaveSameMap()`

 ```javascript
 const objA = { name: 'Jack', surname: 'Sparrow' };